 The Branson Landing shopping and restaurant district is adorned in holiday lights and decorations for the annual “Winter Wonderlanding” celebration.
-Iconic silver reindeer sculptures welcome guests at the entrance and a (NEW for 2020) must-see 63-foot animated LED Christmas tree (with shows every 20 minutes from 5:30 to 10:50pm nightly) serves as the central attraction on Town Square.
+Iconic silver reindeer sculptures welcome guests at the entrance and an all-new must-see 63-foot animated LED Christmas tree (with shows every 20 minutes from 5:30 to 10:50pm nightly) serves as the central attraction on Town Square.

 LOCATION: 100 Branson Landing Blvd, Branson, MO 65616